CS-410/pl-fshack-infant/README.rst

 .. code::

-    [-h] [--help]
+    [-i|--inputFile <file>]
+    Input file to process.
+In most cases, this is typically a DICOM file or a NIfTI volume, but is also very dependent on context.
+This file exists within the explictly provided <inputDir> directory.
+If specified as a string that starts with a period character, then <inputDir> will be examined and the first `ls`-ordered file in the glob pattern '*' + <inputFileWithoutPeriod> + '*'
+    will be assigned as the <file> argument.
+For example, specifying '.0001' will assign the first file that satisfies the glob '*0001*'.

+    [-o|--outputFile <file>]
+    Output file/directory name to use within the <outputDir> directory.
+Note the actual meaning of this usage is contextual to the particular FS app.
+    For example, in the case of `recon-all`, this argument maps to the -s|--subjectID <ID>
+    flag.
+It should also be noted that the <file> string is used to prepend many of the CLI -stdout -stderr and -returncode filenames.

+    [-e|--exec <command>]
+    Specifies the FreeSurfer command within the plugin/container to execute.
+    As stated in the description, it must be noted that only a few of the Infant FreeSurfer apps are currently exposed!

+    [-a|--args <arguments>]
+    Optional string of additional arguments to 'pass through' to the FS app.
+    The design pattern of this plugin is to provide, somewhat blindly, all the CLI arguments for a single app specified by the `exec` flag.
+To this end, all the arguments for a given supported internal FreeSurfer app are themselves specified at the plugin level with this flag.
+These arguments MUST be contained within single quotes (to protect them from the shell) and the quoted string MUST start with the required keyword 'ARGS: '.
+If the FS app does not require additional CLI arguments, then this flag can be safely omitted.

+    [-h|--help]
-    If specified, show help message and exit.
+    If specified, show help message.

+    [--man]
+    If specified, print (this) man page.

     [--json]
-    If specified, show json representation of app and exit.
+    If specified, show JSON representation of app.

-    [--man]
-    If specified, print (this) man page and exit.
+    [--savejson <dir>]
+    If specified, save JSON representation file to <dir>.

     [--meta]
-    If specified, print plugin meta data and exit.
+    If specified, print plugin metadata.

-    [--savejson <DIR>]
-    If specified, save json representation file to DIR and exit.

     [-v <level>] [--verbosity <level>]
     Verbosity level for app.
 Not used currently.

     [--version]
-    If specified, print version number and exit.
+    If specified, print plugin version number.

 Run
 ~~~

-While :code:`pl-fshack-infant` is meant to be run as a containerized Docker image — typically within ChRIS — it is possible to run the plugin directly from the command line as well.
+While :code:`pl-fshack-infant` is meant to be run as a containerized Docker image — typically within ChRIS — it is possible to run the plugin directly from the command line as well using :code:`__main__.py` as an entrypoint.

 If using :code:`docker run`, you must specify input and output directories using the volume :code:`-v` flag.